 Chances are you already have a bachelor’s degree — or at the very least, 65 college credits.
 That’s great news!
-Assuming you meet the admission requirements, you could be eligible to enroll in an Accelerated Bachelor of Science in Nursing (ABSN) program, such as the one Utica College offers in Syracuse, New York; St. Petersburg, Florida; or Miramar, Florida.
+Assuming you meet the admission requirements, you could be eligible to enroll in an Accelerated Bachelor of Science in Nursing (ABSN) program, such as the one Utica College offers in Syracuse, New York.
 This means you can earn your nursing degree in as few as 16 months.

 Besides, depending on the focus of your teaching degree, you may already have completed many of the six science-based and general education prerequisites required to enter the Utica College accelerated nursing program.

 Don’t fret if you don’t have them all done, though — Utica College offers all ABSN prerequisites via its Prerequisite Priority Program (PREP), which offers these courses 100% online, even those with labs.
 An added bonus: enrolling in PREP reserves your spot in the Utica College ABSN program.

 While teachers may get summers off — that is, if they don’t teach summer school classes or work at a year-round school — the job requires a lot of time outside school hours.
 There are papers and tests to grade, parent-teacher meetings to attend, lesson plans to develop and tweak and more.

 As a nurse, you will likely work very different hours.
 Nurses in hospitals tend to work three 12-hour shifts a week while nurses in clinics and other non-hospital settings work five 8-hour shifts a week.
 Sure, some nurses will need to work overtime, but this is usually by choice.
 Not to mention nurses are well compensated for their overtime, receiving time and half and even double-time in some cases.